Skip to main content

 Will I need to do anything before I return from an interruption?

-If you interrupted due to ongoing ill health, a disability, specific learning difficulty, or mental health condition, contact the Queen Mary Disability and Dyslexia Service several weeks before you are due to resume.
+If you interrupted due to ongoing ill health, disability, specific learning difference, or mental health condition, contact the Queen Mary Disability and Dyslexia Service several weeks before you are due to resume.
 They can advise you about any extra support you may be eligible for, and if you have contacted them early enough, put this in place in time for your resumption.

 Undergraduate Home Students